innofactororg/gh-config/README.md

-# gh-config
+# GitHub comfiguration

-GitHub configuration files.
+This repository has GitHub configuration files.